miladghost/mnist-gan/README.md

 # mnist-gan
-its an mnist-gan to generate number 9 with 100 epoches
+its a mnist-gan to generate number 9 with 100 epoches